-In rare cases, inflammation of the pancreas gland (in the abdomen) has occurred in people who were using darunavir.
+The pancreas gland in the abdomen produces insulin to help regulate blood sugar.
+In rare cases, inflammation of the pancreas gland (pancreatitis) has occurred in people who were using darunavir.
 It is not clear if darunavir caused this problem.

 General risk factors for inflammation of the pancreas gland include the following: